Gladys Maccabe: Death and legacy

 Gladys Maccabe spent her final years in River House in Newcastle and Wood Lodge in Castlewellan.
 She died on 22 February 2018, just a few months short of her one-hundredth birthday.
-Maccabe was survived by her son Christopher, her daughter-in-law Jenny, three grandchildren and nine great-grandchildren.
+Gladys is survived by her son Christopher, her daughter-in-law Jenny, three grandchildren and ten great-grandchildren.
 Her husband Max predeceased her by eighteen years, and her son Hugh died in 2017.

 Examples of her work are in The Ulster Museum, The Royal Ulster Academy, The Arts Council of Ireland Collection, Arts Council of Northern Ireland, The Imperial War Museum, The National Self-Portrait Collection of Ireland, National Gallery of Ireland, and many other permanent collections.